This article will teach you how to use the Fragmentation modelling tool in SHOTPlus.This will involve:

 Note: A Base Case is completely separate to the blast that has been designed in the SHOTPlus file.
 As such, there is no fragmentation heat mapping of the base case.
 The purpose of the base case is for a user to establish a conventional baseline blast design and to predict a fragmentation curve for that blast.
 The blast that is designed in this SHOTPlus file can subsequently be compared to this fragmentation curve.

 - Select the Calculations menu, and then Fragmentation Prediction.
 The default view opens a window that shows the Fragmentation heat map for the blast designed in SHOTPlus.
-Advise that we will ignore this for the moment as we first want to establish a base case, against which we wish to compare our SHOTPlus blast design.
+Advise that we will ignore this for the moment as we first want to establish a base case against which we wish to compare our SHOTPlus blast design.

 - Select the Rock in the geology section.
-You may select Granite for this instance
+You may select Granite for this instance.

 - Click on Rock Manager adjacent to this section to open the Rock resource manager screen.
 Select Granite and then select Edit.
 Here you can show that this is where the rock properties are established if the user knows what they are.
-With these rock details the SabFrag model in SHOTPlus will calculate the fragmentation prediction.
+With these rock details, the SabFrag model in SHOTPlus will calculate the fragmentation prediction.
 Click Ok to exit this window, and then close to exit the Rock resource manager screen to return to the Base case setup data screen.

 At the bottom section of the screen, select Calculate from Rock Properties, and then click the button immediately below titled Calculate from Rock.
 This predicts the fragmentation based on the entered rock properties and produces the curve on the right-hand side.

 Run the mouse pointer over the curve showing that at any point on the curve you can see mech size and % passing.
-If a user is interested in fines in particular, a better view would be seen by clicking on the Graphing Mode drop-down box just above the graph and selecting the log/linear graph.
+If a user is interested in fines, in particular, a better view would be seen by clicking on the Graphing Mode drop-down box just above the graph and selecting the log/linear graph.

 If there is no available actual fragmentation measurement data at the mine, this prediction would be the only way to start.
-Note, though, that most mines do not know all of the rock and structural properties very well, and it is highly recommended to undertake some fragmentation measurements and calibrate the results.
+Note, though, that most mines do not know all of the rock and structural properties very well.
+It is highly recommended to undertake some fragmentation measurements and calibrate the results.
 Years of experience in Orica has shown that calibrated SabFrag models based on actual field measurement data produce strong models for relative simulations.
 In the next section, we will show how results can readily be calibrated using FRAGTrack data from FRAGTrack shovel installations.

 Calibrating the base case with actual measured data (in this case from FRAGTrack)